Inherited Traits – Passing Traits From Parents to Children

 These are passed down through generations through DNA and genetic material.

-These traits are not passed down from generation and each individual develops their own traits.
+These traits are not passed down from generation to generation, and each individual develops their own traits.

 These traits are dependent on the laws of inheritance.